 Scott Middlebrook in 2009, the next task was to

 actually write the screenplay.
 Now up until this

-point Darren had only written scripts of about 15-20
+point Darren had only written scripts around 15-20

 pages in length, but this had to be at least 100

 pages plus!
-So this was to be a whole new challenge.
+So it was a whole new challenge indeed.

 his final short film, Red, completed in 2012, Darren